zhou-haitao/zhou-haitao.github.io/README.md

 NFSStore is sample implementation here provide ability to store blocks in local file system or NFS mount point in multi-server case.

-LocalCachedStore can refence any store to provide local DRAM read cache layer.
+LocalCachedStore can reference any store to provide local DRAM read cache layer.

 ---